Taking Care of your Prosthetic,

 Daily Cleaning Routine

 It’s recommended to incorporate a quick daily cleaning routine.
 Start by washing your hands thoroughly with soap and water to remove any potential bacteria.
-Once your hands are clean, gently remove the prosthetic eye, if applicable.
+Once your hands are clean, gently remove the prosthetic eye.
 Rinse it with a saline solution or the solution recommended by your ocularist.
 Use a soft, lint-free cloth to pat it dry before reinserting.

 See Your Ocularist for Regular Checkups

-Besides home care, it’s crucial to visit your ocularist regularly.
-An experienced ocularist in Toronto or your local area will provide professional cleanings and check for any adjustments needed for optimal comfort and appearance.
+Besides home care, it’s crucial to visit your ocularist regularly, every 6 months as recommended.
+An experienced ocularist will provide professional cleanings and check for any adjustments needed for optimal comfort and appearance.
 This professional maintenance will also ensure the longevity of the prosthetic eye.

 A Few Tips for Optimal Care

 Always handle your prosthetic eye over a soft surface, like a towel, to prevent damage if it’s dropped.
-Avoid using regular tap water for rinsing, as it can introduce bacteria and cause protein buildup.
 If you experience any discomfort, redness, or swelling, contact your ocularist immediately.

 Keeping in Touch with Your Ocularist